JackKelly/JackKelly/README.md

 Since about 2008 I've been working on reducing CO₂ emissions enough that the climate _actually notices_.
 I'm co-founder of [Open Climate Fix](https://github.com/openclimatefix/) (a non-profit).

-My main interest at the moment is to enable anyone with a laptop, an Internet connection, and a little knowledge of machine learning to train and run a state-of-the-art energy forecast (by lazily loading historical and live gridded weather forecasts from multiple weather forecast providers).
+My main interest at the moment is to enable anyone with a laptop, an Internet connection, and a little knowledge of machine learning to train and run state-of-the-art energy forecasts (by lazily loading historical and live gridded weather forecasts from multiple weather forecast providers).
 We're a long way from this "dream" right now!
 But we're getting there!
 Please see [this blog post for more info on this idea](https://openclimatefix.org/post/lazy-loading-making-it-easier-to-access-vast-datasets-of-weather-satellite-data).

 This should have a number of use-cases and benefits:
 - Academics and students can easily experiment with energy forecasting (using realistic datasets).